GARWOOD & VOIGT

 STEPHENS:

 1816.
 Reynolds, S. W. ‘MISS STEPHENS, AS SUSANNA IN THE MARRIAGE OF FIGARO’.
 Miss [Catherine] Stephens dressed as Susanna in ‘The Marriage of Figaro’.
-She first sang this roll in 1819, but judging by the slightly lower and fitted bodice of the gown, this portrait was painted in 1825 before she toured England in this production.
+She first performed this roll in 1819, but judging by the slightly lower and fitted bodice of the gown, this portrait was painted in 1825 before she toured England in this production.
+Figaro was played by the actor John Liston.
 W. Sams, London 1825 [26576] 37 x 27 cm.
 Black & white mezzotint.
-Excellent condition. £450
+Excellent condition. £240

 From a painting by Henry Fradelle, engraved by Samuel William Reynolds. - Catherine Stephens (1794-1882), English soprano and actress.